Today, we’re gonna look at the usages of Verb-던, which can be classified as a “past-tense modifier form” of verbs.

 So you can notice that Verb-던 has mainly three usages :

 - An action that started in the past but hasn’t ended yet (action left undone)

-- An action that you used to do continuously/regularly/repeatedly (and not anymore)
+- An action that one used to do continuously/regularly/repeatedly (and not anymore)

 From this, you can figure out the three possible meanings each following phrase can have.

 엄마가 읽던 책

 - the book that mom was reading (but she hasn’t finished it yet.)

 - the book that mom used to read regularly

 - the book that mom’s been reading regularly

 - the laptop that dad was using (but hasn’t finished using it yet, he has more to do with that laptop)